Mercedosaurus Rex at Indianapolic Park

 Why?

 1995 saw the debut of the Mercedes Benz IC108-engined Penske PC24.
-The PC24 was inspired on the 1994 contender, and as it in quadcam trim won 11 out of 15 races that wasn't exactly a bad source of inspiration.
+The PC24 was inspired by the 1994 contender, which in quadcam trim had won 11 out of 15 races, so it wasn’t exactly a bad source of inspiration.

 I. April 1995, the alarm bells are ringing but aren't taken seriously